maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 - Get help and voting materials in multiple languages.

 **How do I vote at the polling place or vote center in person?**

-- Polling places are open from 7 AM to 8 PM on Tuesday, June 7.
+- Polling places are open from 7 AM to 8 PM on Tuesday, November 8.

 - Early voting, starting before Election Day, will be available in some locations.
 Find Early Voting and Ballot Dropbox locations at [caearlyvoting.sos.ca.gov](https://caearlyvoting.sos.ca.gov/).